All you need to know about booking an osteopath via BUPA

 What is Osteopathy?

 Osteopathy is a primary healthcare profession focusing on improving your quality of life.
 Osteopaths treat the body as a whole.
 They use several techniques which may include manipulation of the spine and/or other joints, muscle tension release and joint articulations to improve body function.
 Osteopaths may also suggest some exercises for self-management if and when appropriate.
-Many clinics are now using the latest technology and software including Foresee Medical to improve their patient experience.

 Can I see an Osteopath for my lower back pain via BUPA?

 This very much depends on the policy that you hold with BUPA.
 For example, if your policy stated that you have a £100 or £200 excess, that means that you can book with our osteopaths, however, you will have to cover the first £100 or £200 worth of treatments according to your policy.
 For those with medicare insurance consult with your provider to see if they have any authorized physicians.

 In other cases, if you have an all inclusive insurance policy, you will be able to have an agreed amount of treatments without having to pay any money from your own pocket.
 So, in short, yes you can book with us, however, make sure that you are aware of the type of policy that you hold to avoid any misunderstandings.